 - Email newsletter

-- Lead Magnet in a Book (Front and Back Matter).
+- Lead magnet in a book (front and back matter)

-- Link on Your Amazon Author Page
+- Link on your Amazon Author Central page

-- Social Media Pages, including your Facebook Author Page
+- Social media pages, including your Facebook Author Page

-Here are some lead magnet images:
+Here are some examples of lead magnet images:

 Please NOTE: The results vary depending on the type of book (general audience vs. specific niche).

 - Promoting an existing book: You can promote current books every 3-6 months using the book promo sites.
-Drop the price of your book to 0.99 for 5-7 days and set up the ads.
+Drop the price of your book to $0.99 for 5-7 days and set up the ads.
 Use this in conjunction with your email list (or influencer lists) and you should have a successful launch/promo week.

 How to schedule book promotions:

-There isn’t any one-size-fits-all formula for scheduling book promo sites.
+When learning how to promote a book, there isn’t any one-size-fits-all formula for scheduling book promo sites.
 You can set up one promo per day over the course of 10-12 days, or stack 2-3 promos per day over five days.

-When I launch a book, I usually set up a group of paid promo sites to boost the rankings and get the book onto the front page [and the #1 spot] of that category.
+When I launch a book, I usually set up a group of paid promo sites to boost the rankings and get the book onto the front page (and the #1 spot) of that category.

-Here is a list of the best performing promo sites I target for both a new book launch, and running regular promotions on existing books.
+Here is a list of the best-performing promo sites I target for both a new book launch, and running regular promotions on existing books.

-Most of these sites charge a standard one time fee to promote your book for one day at 99 cents, or when running a free promo if your book is in KDP.
-For best results, and to maximize on your book rankings, I recommend using the sites for their paid ads (at 0.99cents).
+Most of these sites charge a standard one-time fee to promote your book for one day at $0.99, or when running a free promo if your book is in KDP.

 Buckbooks

-Price: $29.
-You need 10 reviews before they'll schedule you.
-Note: You can promote a 2nd book on the same day for only 25% of the price.
-Great deal.
-But you can only promote each book once every 6 months.
-You can apply here: https://buckbooks.net/
+Note: You can promote a second book on the same day for only 25% of the price, which is a great deal.
+But you can only promote each book once every six months.

 Robin Reads